MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

       1. Scroll through the list of scripts or use the **Search** box to search for desired scripts.

       2. Once a desired script is found, select the **Add** button next to the script.
-The script will be added in the list under **Selected Scripts**.
+The script is added to the list under **Selected Scripts**.

-      3. Once all of the desired scripts have been selected, select the **Save** button.
+      3. Once all of the desired scripts are selected, select the **Save** button.

     All of the selected scripts should display under **Allowed Scripts**.